-Having done a fair bit of research since writing this sleep series, I have come across many sleep-related recommendations that you can find mentioned briefly in:
+Having done a fair bit of research since writing this sleep series, I have found many sleep-related recommendations that you can find amongst articles such as:

 - Napping Techniques Explained | How To Nap Like Your Heroes

 - How To Get A Good Night’s Sleep

 This article provides advice specifically around daytime napping.

 Reading the whole series will help you understand how to structure your sleep and how to benefit from sleeping at night and in the day.